joecritch/behave.js/README.md

 ### Change state

 Behaviors can store their own state, which can be changed by various means.
-Here, the `isOn` state changes to `true` after 1 second.

 ```js
 const Toggle = createBehavior('Toggle', {